jackjansen/UnrealAdventures/Diary.md

 - Got an error `Pointer to Incomplete class is not allowed`.
 Seems to be common.
 Solution is here: <https://forums.unrealengine.com/t/pointer-to-incomplete-class-type-is-not-allowed/399262/2>.
 Generally, I think the issue is that you have to know which include file to use where the class is actually fully declared. `GameFramework` is a good place to start looking.
 - The end of the tutorial explains how to copy plugins from one UE project to another.
 Very helpful!

+## 06-May-2024

+Actually, let's not start with adding my own methods and attributes, let's start by looking at <https://github.com/ValentinKraft/UE4_GPUPointCloudRenderer>.

+There's also a web page with a link to the master thesis and more at <http://www.valentinkraft.de/portfolio/point-cloud-renderer-for-unreal/>

+But first, let's try and upgrade the _PluginTutorial_ from last week to Unreal 4.26 (from 4.24 which it originally was).
+That worked, so I think minor version upgrade are probably okay.

+Managed to create an empty project and add the `GPUPointCloudRenderer` plugin to it (drag-and-drop in the explorer to the `Plugins` folder, then _Edit->Plugins_, then enable it.

+I can then add an actor to the scene, and add one or both of the 2 plugin components to that actor.
+But nothing happens.

+After regenerating the VS solution (in the Windows Explorer, context menu) the plugin shows up in VS. And if I set a breakpoint in the constructor it is hit.

+Sent an email to the author asking whether sample code is available.